pepicrft/ppineraes-old/posts/2021-09-16-platforms-and-diversity.md

 ---
-title: "Developer platforms and diversity"
+title: 'Developer platforms and diversity'
-categories: ["development", "saas", "software"]
+categories: ['development', 'saas', 'software']
 ---

 If we think about how tech companies build products these days,